Camertif/data-analytics-course/module_7/README_new.md

 # Choose Your Adventure Week

 This week is "Choose Your Adventure" week where you go deeper on a topic of your choice - either Data Visualization, SQL, BI tooling, Excel or Google Sheets, or even trying your hand at Python or R if you are interested!
 Using our class format  - find a series of video lessons and watch and complete them.
-Then choose a data set and analyze it in your prefered tool, leveraging the video lesson you watched to complete the assignment.
+Then choose a data set and analyze it in your preferred tool, leveraging the video lesson you watched to complete the assignment.

 # Video Lessons:

 - [x] Alex the Analyst (https://youtu.be/WUeBzT43JyY?si=vqQCnRAK04gb_xYt)
-- [x] Ideas for videos could be Alex the Analyst videos on advanced excel topics, intermidiate SQL, or intro to Python from his [Data Analytics Bootcamp](https://www.youtube.com/watch?v=PSNXoAs2FtQ) series.
+- [x] Ideas for videos could be Alex the Analyst videos on advanced excel topics, intermediate SQL, or intro to Python from his [Data Analytics Bootcamp](https://www.youtube.com/watch?v=PSNXoAs2FtQ) series.

 # Assignment: